luckyreneej/alpha-agent/worklog.md

 Alpha-Agent is a multi-agent trading system that leverages AI to analyze financial markets, generate signals and provide professional trading suggestions for stock and options trading.

 ## Worklog (reversed order)
+### 2025-03-07
+- refactor the current models and add more models to the current prediction models (LSTM / Ensemble/ YOLO/ Transformers, etc.)
+- main function call optimization
+  - async for fetch data
+  - polish the logic for initialize other agents

 ### 2025-03-06
 - start to deploy the project using cursor for quick debugging
 - fixed the market data fetch errors